spack/spack/lib/spack/docs/pipelines.rst

 Note the name of the mirror is ``buildcache-destination``, which is required as of Spack 0.23 (see below for more information).
-The mirror url simply points to the container registry associated with the project, and the file refers to to environment variables containing the access credentials for the mirror.
+The mirror url simply points to the container registry associated with the project, while ``id_variable`` and ``secret_variable`` refer to to environment variables containing the access credentials for the mirror.

 When spack builds packages for this example project, they will be pushed to the project container registry, where they will be available for subsequent